Mporse/snowflake-python-getting-started/README.md

 ## Supplementary Info
-The scripts and notebooks were tested on WSL running Ubuntu 20.04.4 LTS.
+The script and notebook were tested on WSL running Ubuntu 20.04.4 LTS.